Private, In-Home Tutoring in Warren, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Warren students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Warren, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Quaboag Regional School District serves students in the towns of Warren and West Brookfield.
 The schools use the Massachusetts Curriculum Frameworks, which incorporate Common Core Standards, and which ensures that students receive consistent and high quality learning standards in all subjects.
 The curriculum undergoes a continual revision process so that it is up to date and students are learning relevant content which is important in an increasingly globalized world.
 The high school curriculum prepares students for college and emphasizes the research and critical thinking strategies they will need to use in their college academics.

 We currently cover the following Warren-area school district: Quaboag Regional School District.

 Educating Our Parents: Understanding the Warren District Curriculum

 The Massachusetts Curriculum Frameworks cover language arts, foreign languages, history and social science, Science, Technology Engineering and Mathematics (STEM), and the arts.
 It provides broad objectives which local teachers interpret and turn into classroom learning experiences guided by the objective.
 These may include learning new skills, developing awareness of a concept, or critically thinking about a topic.
 Teachers are encouraged to relate the classroom learning to how it is used in the real world and give students chances to learn through projects and authentic assessments.